crdiaz324/sample-aiven-pipeline/README.md

 $ pip install -r requirements.txt
 ```

 That's it!
-Now we just need to create a topic on Kafka that matches the keyword or mention that you want to track on Twitter and run the application to capture all tweets related to your keyword, determine the sentiment of the tweet and store it all in Postgres.
+Now we just need to create a topic on Kafka that matches the keyword or mention that you want to track on Twitter and run the application to capture all tweets related to your keyword, determine the sentiment of the tweet and store the results in Postgres.

 #### Running the producer

-To run the producer, you will need to chose a keyword.
-In my case, since we are so close the the presedential election, I chose two keywords, "trump" and "biden."
+To run the producer, choose a keyword, in my case I chose two keywords, "trump" and "biden."
+Since we are so close to the presidential elections, both of those keywords have a lot of activity so it’s easy to get some quick results.
 I then created both of those topics on the Aiven console's Kafka topic tab.

 Next, I simply ran the following commands from within the repo: